Mini Project

 • The report in PDF format

-• All source code necessary to build the API server container, including the source code of the API server, the Dockerfile, among others if needed (e.g., requirements.txt)
+• All source code necessary to build the API server container, including the source code of the API server, the Dockerfile, and others if needed (e.g., requirements.txt)

 • Source code of the client program